 If you are involved in a car accident, pull over to a safe area, and take inventory of your well-being.
 If you sense a feeling of confusion, dizziness, shock, or physical pain, you should take care to ensure your health is prioritized – whether it is lying down, breathing slowly, or seeking medical care.
 For serious injuries resulting out of a freeway car accident, contact an experienced San Diego personal injury attorney.

 The purpose of using an attorney is to ensure you get a fair settlement for your injury.
 In our experience, we have found that insurance companies will often rush injured people to accept a settlement in haste without considering the total picture.
-Call the Law Offices of Michael Pines, APC, at 1-858-551-2090 or contact us online for a zero-cost legal evaluation.
+Call the Pines Salomon Injury Lawyers, at 1-858-551-2090 or contact us online for a zero-cost legal evaluation.